-- 1. Specific areas in which R & D is carried out by the Company: - A. Development of new products - Started manufacturing of Masks of Cotton with elestone yarn.
-The same as light in weight; the concave shape is suitable to mouth and they are comfortable in use. - 2.
-Benefits derived as a result of the above R & D:
+1. Specific areas in which R & D is carried out by the Company:

-Secured export orders of "New Brands" in this year.
+A. Development of new products

+Our company is contract manufacturer of premium quality socks for top end markets of European countries.
+During every season of the year our company manufactures broad spectrum of new style of socks suitable to clients' countries, culture, climate and fashion.

+2. Benefits derived as a result of the above R & D:

+The export sales increased by 58.7% this year, compared to previous year.